Y-maurice/Packt-Github-actions/README.md

-Repository containing all examples and notes for the GitHub Actions Course
+Repository containing all examples and notes for the GitHub Actions Course. this has been edited